Best Budget Electric Bike of 2020

 The Ancheer Blue Spark proved to be a tester favorite and bested the competition with its impressive distance range.
 This mountain-style model was one of the most powerful bikes we tested with a 350W rear hub motor and a top throttle speed of 20mph.
 Its larger 374Wh battery also translated directly to the longest distance range of all the models we tested, traveling over 20 miles in our range test with the throttle only.
 Testers also loved the ergonomic handlebar-mounted controls and the excellent, easy to read digital display that provides information like current speed, remaining battery life, pedal-assist mode, and more at-a-glance.
 It has a traditional mountain bike style with 27.5-inch wheels that roll fast and provide steady handling and plenty of stability at speed, along with a suspension fork and wider tires that enhance its versatility and comfort.

 While we loved the crisp digital display on the Blue Spark, we were somewhat dismayed that it didn't come with instructions.
 It would have been nice to change its units from kilometers to miles.
 Also, while it has a suspension fork and knobbier tires, we would hesitate to recommend the Blue Spark for any serious off-road use beyond smooth dirt roads and paths.
-Otherwise, we found little not to like about this powerful model, our Top Pick for distance range.
+Otherwise, we found little not to like about this powerful model.

 Read review: Ancheer Blue Spark